 In partnership with architecture and planning firm SmithGroup, Brocade is working with the City of Alexandria to provide storytelling and exhibit development support for 1315 Duke Street - presently known as the Freedom House Museum.

 The childhood home of Pulitzer-Prize-winning American playwright August Wilson has now become an arts center, performance venue, and house of history.
 August Wilson House chose Brocade Studio to guide the interpretive planning.
 Inspired by Wilson’s non-traditional education in Pittsburgh's Hill District, the Brocade team is mining the goodwill and rich tradition of the arts in Pittsburgh to imagine the visitor and user experience.

 National Museum of African-American History and Culture - Smithsonian

 Brocade strategist Toni Wynn gave shape and voice to the permanent Cultural Expressions exhibit.
 “Gestures of Solidarity" won an American Alliance of Museums text award.
 Toni has also provided editorial consulting to the museum’s Office of Strategic Partnerships.

 Atlanta and Covington, GA

 Visitors to Washington, D.C. are faced with a near-overwhelming multitude of experiences, tours, museums, and collections.
 The National Archives offers something a bit different — an engagement with specifically-American documents that offer an almost geological view of American history.
-Brocade is partnering with the National Archives Foundation to bring interpretive planning expertise to a broader team working to redesign and upgrade the Archives' permanent exhibition space, theater, and learning center.
-Our goal is for the Archives to strongly distinguish itself as a trusted site and resource that thinks creatively about American history and how all of us can contribute and connect to it.
+Brocade partnered with the National Archives Foundation to bring interpretive planning expertise to a broader team working to redesign and upgrade the Archives' permanent exhibition space, theater, and learning center.
+Our goal was for the Archives to strongly distinguish itself as a trusted site and resource that thinks creatively about American history and how all of us can contribute and connect to it.